cherylzh0110/AgeEstimationApp/README.md

 # AgeEstimationApp
-Training and Evaluation in two senarios:
+Training and Evaluation in two scenarios:
 8 classes classification, predict age interval probability 101 classes classification, predict exact age estimation
 Accurancy comparision for 8 classes classification
 MAE value calculation for 101 classes classification

 Go to website or run on localhost by running: python server.py & go to http:www.4everyoung.group:5000
-if you want to run server locally, you need to install both requirements.txt and pip install dlib-19.8.1-cp36-cp36m-win_amd64.whl
+if you want to run server locally, you need to install both requirements.txt and
-(notice this whl is only for python3.6 version)
+pip install dlib-19.8.1-cp36-cp36m-win_amd64.whl(notice this whl is only for python3.6 version)

 parameters tuning:
 optimizer